hwennnn/uniscan/docs/API_DOCUMENTATION.md

 - **Parameters:**
   - `batchId` (string): The ID of the historical transaction batch.
 - **Query Parameters:**
-  - `cursor` (optional string): An optional string to paginate through the transactions.
   - `offset` (optional number string): An optional number string to specify the starting point of the transactions.
   - `take` (optional number string): An optional number string to specify the number of transactions to retrieve, with values between 10 and 50.